MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/prevent-elevation-security-role-privilege.md

 [!INCLUDE[cc-applies-to-update-9-0-0](../includes/cc_applies_to_update_9_0_0.md)]<br/>[!INCLUDE[cc-applies-to-update-8-2-0](../includes/cc_applies_to_update_8_2_0.md)]<br/>[!INCLUDE [pn-dyn-365-op](../includes/pn-dyn-365-op.md)]

 The [copy security role method](copy-security-role.md) is a quick and easy way to create a new security role based on an existing set of privileges.
-However, security role privileges can change with product updates which could render the new security role out-of-date and not functioning as expected.
+However, security role privileges can change with product updates which could render the new security role out-of-date and might not function as expected.
+This is especially true in the case where you want to allow [a certain group of administrative users](create-users-assign-online-security-roles.md#create-an-administrative-user-account) to assign security roles to your users.
+We recommend you not copy the System Administrator security role and assign it to users, since this would allow the users to elevate the assigned user to System Administrators.
+In addition, newer privileges from product updates will not be automatically added to the copied System Administrator security role resulting in the role having insufficient privileges to continue to assign security roles.

-The following steps describe a method to create a new custom security role with privileges that will change dynamically with updates and therefore will retain expected privileges.
+The following steps describe a method to create a new custom security role with privileges that will change dynamically with updates and therefore can continue to be used for security role assignments.

 ### Create a new custom security role that only has access to "Security Role"